-- When you are in a field that allows characters to be entered, you will notice the text input mode indicator in the upper right corner of the display. - 2.
-If you want to change modes, press and hold down the \\ key.
-The available modes are displayed.
+- When you are in a field that allows characters to be entered, you will notice the text input mode indicator in the upper right corner of the display. - If you want to change modes, press and hold down the key.
+The available modes are displayed. - 3.
+If you want to symbolic mode, press the key.